abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter02.md

 # Mettā: A Mature Emotion

-Q: My activist neighbor is going to Nevada to register voters.
+Question: My activist neighbor is going to Nevada to register voters.
 It’s difficult to convince myself that I’m sitting in meditation for the benefit of all beings (not just giving myself a “gift”), let alone explain a week of sitting to her.
 Could you comment?

-A: There are a couple of different layers there.
+Answer: There are a couple of different layers there.
 The main one that leaps out is, I don’t think you need to explain yourself to everybody, especially in the light of loving-kindness.
 It is usually not an act of loving-kindness to try to compare and then explain yourself to others.